grayodesa/terminal42/wp-content/plugins/telegram-bot/readme.txt

 = What is Zapier and how do i integrate it? = [wptele.ga/?p=442](https://wptele.ga/?p=442)

+= How to enable debug mode? =
+If you are a developer, or just want a more complete "Telegram > Log" enable WP_DEBUG mode.
+The plugin debug mode also allows to explore Telegram users and groups as standard posts.
+This let you to check custom fields for each users and modify them in real time.
+You'll notice a new column (= Telegram id for the user) in Subscribers and Groups page.
+We don't suggest to keep WP_DEBUG if not for testing purposes.

 = How to set up dynamic replies? =
 The best way to integrate and add functions is to create another plugin.